craig0990/react-gjs/README.md

 (It's a fun challenge, obviously, but mainly...)

+- GJS has recently added ES module support
-The recent ES module support in GJS has greatly simplified the need for arcane Webpack configuration rules compared to last time I tried this.
-A Rollup ES6 in
+- "Real" ES modules removed the need for arcance Webpack config compared to the last time I tried this
-<-> ES6 out build works so well that it feels fairly intuitive coming from web
+- Real ES modules + the Rollup bundler for "ES6 in <--> ES6 out" works so well that it actually feels pretty close to web-dev land
-dev land (all we need now is import maps or an opt-in resolver system so I don't have to find plugins that emulate the node resolver algorithm 😁)
+- Hopefully if a resolver implementation comes soon, we can even remove the Rollup build step

 My longer-term hope is that this will work on Linux-powered phones with the Phosh shell, but I'm still waiting for my hardware.